Primary Sclerosing Cholangitis (PSC) is a rare liver disease that damages the bile ducts inside and outside the liver.

 - PSC doesn’t mean that you will only have a short time to live.
 Your diagnosis doesn’t mean that you will immediately develop severe symptoms.

 - Some people are diagnosed with PSC and have no symptoms.
 Others may be symptomatic at the time of diagnosis and then improve.
-Everyone's journey with PSC can be different and variable.
-What is the same, is how PSCers and caregivers support each other.
+Everyone's journey with PSC is different.

 "Be assertive and ask questions."